-The Executive Committee did not meet in 2023.
-Mr. Denardo (Chair), Mr. Ball, Dr. Dooley and Mr. Green serve on the committee, which is subject to the supervision and control of the Board of Directors, has been delegated substantially all of the powers of the Board of Directors to act between meetings of the Board, except for certain matters to be performed by committees comprised of independent directors or matters reserved to the Board by law.
+The Executive Committee met two times in 2024.
+Mr. Denardo (Chair), Mr. Ball, Dr. Dooley and Mr. Green serve on the committee.
+The committee, which is subject to the supervision and control of the Board of Directors, has been delegated substantially all of the powers of the Board of Directors to act between meetings of the Board, except for certain matters to be performed by committees comprised of independent directors or matters reserved to the Board by law.
 Mr. Denardo serves as Chairman of the Executive Committee because of his significant experience and positions held with the Company.
 Given his past experience with the Company's management responsibilities, he is able to identify issues that require either the involvement of the Executive Committee or the full Board during interim periods between regularly scheduled Board meetings.

-The Audit Committee met four times in 2023.
-Mr. Ball (Chair), Dr. Dooley, Mr. Fitzwater, Mr. Green and Mr. Thompson serve on the committee.
+The Audit Committee met four times in 2024.
+Mr. Ball (Chair), Dr. Dooley, Mr. Fitzwater, Mr. Green, Dr. Miller and Mr. Sweet serve on the committee.
 All members of this committee are considered independent within the meaning of the regulations of the Securities and Exchange Commission (the "SEC") and the listing standards of Nasdaq.
 The committee reviews significant audit, accounting and financial reporting principles, policies and practices; is directly responsible for engaging and monitoring the independent auditors of the Company; and provides oversight of the financial reporting and internal auditing functions.
 A more detailed description of the functions of this committee is contained under the heading "Audit Committee Report."
 Mr. Ball is qualified as our audit committee financial expert within the meaning of SEC regulations, and the Board has determined that he has the accounting and related financial management expertise within the meaning of the listing standards of Nasdaq.

-The Compensation Committee met three times in 2023.
-Mr. Green (Chair), Mr. Ball, Dr. Dooley, Ms. Johnson, Mr. Reynolds and Mr. Thompson serve on the committee.
+The Compensation Committee met two times in 2024.
+Mr. Green (Chair), Mr. Ball, Dr. Dooley, Ms. Johnson and Ms. Smith serve on the committee.
 This committee is responsible for establishing and approving the compensation of executive officers of the Company.
 Reference is made to the "Executive Compensation" section of this proxy statement for further information on the duties and responsibilities of this committee.
 All members of this committee are considered independent within the meaning of SEC regulations and the listing standards of Nasdaq.

-The Nominating Committee met two times in 2023.
-Mr. Fitzwater (Chair), Dr. Dooley and Ms. Johnson serve on the committee.
+The Nominating Committee met one time in 2024.
+Dr. Miller (Chair), Ms. Johnson and Mr. Reynolds serve on the committee.
 The committee is responsible for developing and reviewing background information on candidates for the Board and making recommendations to the Board regarding such candidates.
 All the members of this committee are considered independent within the meaning of SEC regulations and the listing standards of Nasdaq.
 See "Director Nominations Process" below for additional information.

-The Risk Committee met three times in 2023.
-Dr. Miller (Chair), Mr. Dye, Mr. Fitzwater, Ms. Johnson, Mr. Peery and Mr. Reynolds serve on the committee.
+The Risk Committee met two times in 2024.
+Dr. Miller (Chair), Mr. Dye, Mr. Fitzwater, Mr. Reynolds and Mr. Sweet serve on the committee.
 The committee is responsible for overseeing the Company's overall risk framework and risk appetite, and to oversee and approve the Company's practices for risk identification, measurement, monitoring and control.
 See "Risk Oversight Practices" for additional information.

-The charters of the Audit, Compensation, Nominating and Risk Committees are available on the Company's website, www.nationalbankshares.com.
+The charters of the Audit, Compensation, Nominating, and Risk Committees are available on the Company's website, www.nationalbankshares.com.
 For access to the charters, select the Governance tab.